Knowledgebase (2344)

 Install Spire.XLS for JavaScript

-To get started with converting text to numbers and numbers to text in Excel in a React application, you can either download Spire.XLS for JavaScript from our website or install it via npm with the following command:
+To get started with merging Excel files into one in a React application, you can either download Spire.XLS for JavaScript from our website or install it via npm with the following command:

 For more details, refer to the documentation: How to Integrate Spire.XLS for JavaScript in a React Project

-With Spire.XLS for JavaScript, developers can format the text in individual cells or a range of cells as numbers using the CellRange.ConvertToNumber() method.
-The detailed steps are as follows.
+With Spire.XLS for JavaScript, developers can efficiently merge multiple workbooks by copying worksheets from the source workbooks into a newly created workbook using the XlsWorksheetsCollection.AddCopy() method.
+The key steps are as follows.

-- Save the resulting workbook using the Workbook.SaveToFile() method.
+- Save the resulting workbook using Workbook.SaveToFile() method.

 - JavaScript